The-Mind-Palace/The-Mind-Palace.github.io/_pages/about.md

   Hi!
 I'm Ramya Prabhu.
 I'm a pre-doctoral research fellow at Microsoft Research India.
 Previously, I was a research intern at Intel Labs.
 I really like systems.
 And I want to learn more about them.

   I'm currently working on systems for ML.
-Previoussly, I've worked on computer architecture.
+Previously, I've worked on computer architecture.

   I graduated from PES University, Bengaluru in 2023 with a BTech in Computer Science.